redis-developer/RedisResourceMap/README.md

 ## How data is processed

-- Data is inserted (as RediSearch documents) using the `HSET` command.
-Details on query construction are abstracted away with the `RediSearch` Python API, but the fields are as mentioned above
+- Data is inserted (asRedis Searchdocuments) using the `HSET` command.
+Details on query construction are abstracted away with the `Redis Search` Python API, but the fields are as mentioned above
 - Data is queried using `FT.SEARCH`:
     - Since this uses geospatial querying, heavy use of `GEORADIUS`/geospatial query syntax is used
     - Example query: `FT.SEARCH @coords[long lat radius km] FILTER masks 1 10000 INKEYS 1 -76,40`